 * You cannot be claimed as a dependent by a parent, foster parent, legal guardian, or any other person in 2016.

-* For more than half the year in 2016, you did not live in the home of the person who can claim you as a dependent.
+* For more than half the tax year, you did not live in the home of the person who can claim you as a dependent.

-* The property you rented was not exempt from California property tax in 2016.
+* The property you rented was not exempt from California property tax in the tax year.

 * If you are married, neither you nor your spouse/registered domestic partner was granted a homeowner's property tax exemption during 2016.